Originally published July 2013.

 Go and cry out to the gods which you have chosen; let them deliver you in your time of distress.”
 (Judges 10:14)

-Even if we must seek help from doctors, we must remember that all healing ultimately comes from the Great Physician, so that is where we should turn.
-When my daughter fell out of a tree, headfirst on a boulder, we rushed her to the emergency room, but we prayed the entire way there!
-In fact, the first words out of my mouth were cries of supplication to my God!
+When we must seek help from doctors (and there are times when this too is a huge gift of God), we also can’t forget that all healing ultimately comes from the Great Physician, so we should always cry out to Him.
+When my daughter fell headfirst out of a tree onto a boulder, we rushed her to the emergency room, but we prayed the entire way there!
+In fact, the first words out of my mouth were cries to my God!

 This is one reason that, when we anoint ourselves with essential oils, we pray and ask God to answer our supplications (James 5:14).
 Faith, obedience, and prayer are crucial.

-Since we’re to obey God and not trust in our own understanding, if He wants us to anoint ourselves with oils while we pray, or if He wants us to dip ourselves in the Jordan seven times (2 Kings 5:10; John 9:6,7), we must believe and obey!
+Whether God wants us to anoint ourselves with oils while we pray or even dip ourselves in the Jordan seven times (2 Kings 5:10; John 9:6,7), why not?

-Anointing the sick and downcast with oil is found throughout Scripture.
-Unfortunately, it is the tendency of our sinful and idolatrous hearts to put our trust in anything but God.
+And in this case, anointing the sick and downcast with oil is found throughout Scripture.
+Unfortunately, I think it’s the tendency of our wandering hearts to put our hope and trust in anything but God.

 So it came to pass, through her casual harlotry, that she defiled the land and committed adultery with stones and trees.
 (Jeremiah 3:9)

-We often trust in the Internet, in doctors, in pharmaceutical companies, in immunizations, in chemo, and even in created things—gifts intended for our good, but used in a sinful way.
-Some of us even put our trust in essential oils!
-It’s all idolatry!
+We often trust in the Internet, in doctors, in influencers, in pharmaceutical companies, in immunizations, in chemo, and even in created things—gifts intended for our good, but used in a sinful way.
+Some of us even put an idolatrous trust in essential oils!
+Any good thing can become an idol if we’re not careful!

 James wrote in his epistle that if someone has a need, we should call the elders of the church to anoint them with oil and pray!
 Scripture is clear that God hears and answers simple prayers of faith!